 Summary of Reviewed Curricula

 The following list includes titles reviewed in 2015, 2017, and 2019 – titles reviewed in 2009 and 2011 may have been revised since those reviews were conducted or may no longer be medically or scientifically accurate.
-Districts that are using or who want to use these titles (or titles that have not been reviewed) may use instructional materials review instruments to assess current suitability for use.
+Districts that are using or who want to use these titles will want to review materials carefully to assess current suitability for use in their district.
 Medical accuracy reviews should be conducted by the Washington Department of Health or a local health department content expert, in accordance with state law.

 Curriculum Review Reports